Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 Please use images and graphics for illustration purposes and to improve comprehensibility.
 All graphics and attachments are saved within `misc` directory of the respective subdirectory in `docs`.
+For video attachments please use either webm or mp4 format, in fact it would be best to upload one file each in webm and mp4 because then you cover a wider range of browsers.

 !!! example "Syntax"